mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

   }
 }
 ```
 - Create folders that will contain the application’s components.
-Right-click the SportsStore item in the Visual Studio Solution Explorer and select Add > New > Folder to create the set of folders described in this table:
+Right-click the SportsStore item in the Visual Studio Solution Explorer and select `Add` > `New` > Fo``lder to create the set of folders described in this table:

 | Folder Name | Description |
 | ------ | ------ |